ivan-hc/AM/README.md

 **Description**:

 Search for keywords in the list of available applications, add the "`--appimages`" option to list only the AppImages or add "`--pkg`" to list multiple programs at once.
+It can also be extended with additional flags (see "`--toolpack`").

 ------------------------------------------------------------------------
 ### `remove`, `-r`